psychoinformatics-de/psychoinformatics-www/content/pages/index.rst

   Psychologists live in an increasingly data-rich world, and our ability to make continued progress in understanding the mind and brain depends on finding new ways to organize and synthesize an ever-expanding body of knowledge.
-(Yarkoni, Curr.
+  *— Yarkoni, Curr.
 Dir.
 Psych.
-Science, 2012).
+SciIIence, 2012*

 Research in this lab focuses on the interface of computer and information sciences, neuroscience, and psychology.
 We develop tools and strategies to